Group Executive Personal Injury

 Her influence has seen her consistently ranked for the past six years in The Business of Fashion’s powerhouse BoF 500, reflecting her position as a global industry figure shaping the future.

-Larissa Vaughan is currently the Head of Insurance for Kiwibank and manages the Kiwi Insurance business.
+Larissa Vaughan is currently the Acting CEO for Kiwi Insurance Limited.
 She has over 25 years experience in financial services including banks and fund managers in New Zealand and London.
 She is also a qualified lawyer and previously specialised in financial services law, litigation and governance.
 She has a particular interest in Fin and Insure Tech and founded the NZ FinTech Regulatory Roundtable.
 Her legal work kicked off robo advice law changes in NZ.
 In her spare time Larissa enjoys travelling with her family, reading and running (11 marathons and counting).